Swaminarayan: Relations with other religions and the British Government

 Swaminarayan strived to maintain good relationships with people of other religions, sometimes meeting prominent leaders.
 His followers cut across religious boundaries, including people of Muslim and Parsi backgrounds.
 Swaminarayan's personal attendants included Khoja Muslims.
 In Kathiawad, many Muslims wore kanthi necklaces given by Swaminarayan.
 He also had a meeting with Reginald Heber, Lord Bishop of Calcutta and a leader of Christians in India at the time.
 Bishop Heber mentions in his account of the meeting that about two hundred disciples of Swaminarayan accompanied him as his bodyguards mounted on horses and carrying Matchlocks and swords.
 Bishop Heber himself had about a hundred horse guards accompanying him (fifty horses and fifty muskets) and mentioned that it was humiliating for him to see two religious leaders meeting at the head of two small armies, his being the smaller contingent.
 As a result of the meeting, both leaders gained mutual respect for one another.

-Swaminarayan enjoyed a good relationship with the British Imperial Government.
-The first temple he built, in Ahmedabad, was built on 5000 acre of land given by the government.
-The British officers gave it a 101 gun salute when it was opened.
+Swaminarayan enjoyed a good relationship with the government of the ruling East India Company.
+The first temple he built, in Ahmedabad, was built on 5000 acre of land given by the company government.
+The company officers gave it a 101-gun salute when it was opened.
 It was in an 1825 meeting with Reginald Heber that Swaminarayan is said to have intimated that he was a manifestation of Krishna.
 In 1830, Swaminarayan had a meeting with Sir John Malcolm, Governor of Bombay (1827 to 1830).
-According to Malcolm, Swaminarayan had helped bring some stability to a lawless region.
+According to Malcolm, Swaminarayan had helped bring some stability to a region that was considered lawless.
 During the meeting with Malcolm, Swaminarayan gave him a copy of the Shikshapatri.
 This copy of the Shikshapatri is currently housed at the Bodleian Library at University of Oxford.

+It has been observed that the Pax Britannica in Gujarat went hand-in-hand with the Pax Swaminarayan, as both were significant in ending the violent and chaotic period Gujarat had experienced in the years before.
+Many of the social reforms and values that Swaminarayan preached were highly regarded by the ruling British government.

+Relations with local Kathi rulers

+Swaminarayan maintained a close relationship with the Kathi rulers of Kathiawad, earning him the title "Kathiya Bhagwan" (the god revered by Kathis) due to his adoption of their attire, dialect, and customs.
+The Kathis served as key allies, offering him protection against opposition from local religious figures.
+Manilal Bhalaja observes that the Kathis left their homes to safeguard Swaminarayan.
+Additionally, they provided him with refuge during a period of concealment.
+The Kathis also played a significant role in resolving conflicts during Swaminarayan's temple construction, often facing interference from princely states.
+A notable instance occurred when Voldan Dhadhal, a Kathi chieftain of Refada, intervened to counter opposition from Thakor Wajesinhji, the ruler of Bhavnagar state, ensuring the successful completion of Gopinathji Mandir of Gadhada.